tmpbci/LJ/README.md

 - Status update every 0.5 seconds : every etherdream DAC state, number of buffer points sent,...
 - "Optimisation" points automatically added, can be changed live for glitch art.
 Search "resampler" commands.
 - A compiled version for os x and linux of nannou.org etherdream+laser emulator is included.
 For more informations, like license see https://github.com/nannou-org/ether-dream
-- Some fancy examples are available : 3D anaglyph, Laser Pong, Laser Wars
+- Some fancy examples are available : 3D anaglyph, Laser Pong,...